typinghare/advanced-java-bhcc/super-budget/README.md

 spring.main.banner-mode=off
 # Prints SQL statements on the terminal.
 spring.jpa.show-sql=true
-# To facilitate testing, the item is set to "create",
+# To facilitate testing, the item is set to "create", which instructs Hibernate to
-# which instructs Hibernate to drop all tables and create new ones each time the application or test is executed.
+# drop all tables and create new ones each time the application or test is run.
 spring.jpa.hibernate.ddl-auto=create
 # The url of the database.
 spring.datasource.url=jdbc:mysql://localhost:3306/budget
 # The username of the database user.
-spring.datasource.username=root
+spring.datasource.username=user
 # The password of the database user.
-spring.datasource.password=******
+spring.datasource.password=password
 ~~~

-# Testing
+## Testing

 To properly set up the testing environment, it is required to have the following components: